kevintrankt/smart-mirror-readme/README.md

 	```bash
 	npm -v
 	```
-4. Clone the smart-mirror-electron repository and `cd` into the directory.
+4. Clone the `smart-mirror-electron` repository and `cd` into the directory.
 This repository contains the src files for the Electron packaged Angular 6 web application.
+Detailed installation and usage notes can be accessed [here](https://github.com/kevintrankt/smart-mirror-electron).
 	```bash
 	git clone https://github.com/kevintrankt/smart-mirror-electron.git
 	cd smart-mirror-electron